otto-de/api-guidelines/content/guidelines/040_EVENT-GUIDELINES/020_Format/index.md

-# CloudEvents
+# Format

+This section deals with [CloudEvents](https://cloudevents.io/) which is the standard format to use when encoding events.
 CloudEvents is a [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) project and can be seen as a de facto standard on common event metadata.
 CloudEvents makes it easier for middleware to extract needed context information from events without knowing the structure of the event data itself.

-The [CloudEvents](https://cloudevents.io/) standard defines two things:
+The CloudEvents standard defines two things:

 1. Common event context metadata and semantics
 2. How to encode events including metadata on the various protocols